 Art can accompany "serious" work.
-Art is not only engaging, but can open an opportunity for other modes of learning.
+It's is not only engaging, but can open an opportunity for other modes of learning.

 Your students can create their own paper wallets from a normal piece of paper, with minimal cutting and one piece of tape.
 It creates a durable, seamless, useable, write-onable, minimalist wallet.